nickscer/ModellingSystems/MA2MMS_ProjA_Gr1.md

 $$

 Where:

 - $\phi = 0.488K_{G}^2 + 0.738K_{R}^2 - 1.43K_{R}K_{G}$;
 - $\mu = (0.488K_{G} - 0.61K_{R})(0.738 K_{R} - 0.82K_{G}) -(0.3904K_{G} - 0.488K_{R})(0.006642K_{R} - 0.0738K_{G})$.

 Since these eigenvalues are real, negative numbers, ($\lambda_{1} \approx -0.0186$ and $\lambda_{2} \approx -0.2287$) the corresponding fixed point is an asymptotically stable sink point.
-This means all tradjectories starting from positive initial populations - that do not lie on the saddlepoints' stable manifolds, will converge to this equilibria point over time causing both squirrel populations to coexist with eachother.
+This means all tradjectories starting from positive initial populations - that do not lie on the saddlepoints' stable manifolds, will converge to this equilibria point over time causing both squirrel populations to coexist with each other.

 ## Phase space